ngduyquockhanh/JScriptor/README.md

 Pre-Script and Post-Script like Postman extension for Burpsuite

 # Usage
+With extension, you can import JavaScript code and it will be run like Pre-script and Post-script in Postman.
+You can see output of pre-script/post-script in output of extension.
 ## Pre-script
 - End of script is a **HttpRequest** object
 - Example: